mikonto/Landing-page/README.md

-# landing-page
+# Landing page

-Landing page project for The Odin Project.
+Assignment for The Odin Project.
 Part of flexbox-section.